DataDog/documentation/content/tracing/setup/php.md

 ## Automatic Instrumentation

-Automatic instrumentation uses `ddtrace` extension to modify runtime and inject custom PHP code around specific methods.
+Automatic instrumentation uses the `ddtrace` extension to modify PHP's runtime and inject custom PHP code around specific methods.
 When [tracing is enabled][5] the PHP tracer is able to automatically instrument all supported libraries out of the box.

 Automatic instrumentation captures: